mm-camelcase/optimised-java/README.md

 ...
 ```

-**Key Metrics:**
-- Build Time
-- Cache Hit Rate
+**Results:**

-In the [user-service example](https://github.com/mm-camelcase/user-service/blob/optomised-v3/.github/workflows/build-and-deploy.yml), caching significantly reduced the build and push time for a Java source code change (i.e., with no modifications to Gradle dependencies or the Dockerfile).
+Caching significantly reduced the build and push time for a Java source code change (with no modifications to Gradle dependencies or the Dockerfile).

 | Metric          | `no caching` | `caching enabled` |
 |-----------------|-----------------|----------------|